salrashid123/oauth2/README.md

 --> You can either

-* 1) download a Google ServiceAcount's `.p12` file  and embed the private part to the TPM or
+* 1) download a Google ServiceAccount's `.p12` file  and embed the private part to the TPM or
 * 2) Generate a Key _ON THE TPM_ and then import the public part to GCP.